Written by Marijn Overvest | Reviewed by Sjoerd Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 42. Reservation Value

-For sellers, this is the minimum amount they are prepared to accept.
+For sellers, the reservation price or value is the minimum amount they are prepared to accept.
 On the other hand, it is the maximum amount that a buyer is prepared or able to pay.

 43. Resistance Point (RP)